lebowitz/Bandit/README.md

-NGP VAN Banhammer
+NGP VAN Bandit
 ==============

-Banhammer is an ASP.NET module which limits the number of requests per second that can come from a single IP address.
+Banhammer is an ASP.NET HttpModule.
+It limits the number of requests per second that can come from a single IP address.
 The requests per second and ban interval are configurable.
-Notification of bans is provided.
+Bans are published to an SNS topic.

 ###Installation